 The Tiny Homes will provide short-term, transitional housing to young people in need of homelessness support.
 After receiving help to resolve crisis in their lives, a young person may receive ongoing social support and tenancy in a Tiny Home, before taking the next step to independent living.

-“Due to the generous donations received from our supporters including Waves of Kindness, we are now able to commence our build in July for a September delivery.
+“Due to the generous donations received from our supporters including Buderim Foundation and Waves of Kindness, we are now able to commence our build in July for a September delivery.
 The first two Tiny Homes will be based in the Noosa Shire, and we are working closely with Noosa Council, who has been extremely supportive of this initiative, to secure suitable land for these Tiny Homes.
 We expect to receive final confirmation shortly and look forward to sharing this with you.”

 “Driven by the compassion and support of community, our goal is to build Tiny Homes with a Big Heart.
 This Big Hearts for Tiny Homes project is a first for our organisation and one that we are truly passionate about, but we cannot do it alone.
 We are so close, but there is still work to be done.
 For businesses here in the region who are nearing their financial year end and inclined and able to support this cause, please reach out to us,” concluded Mr Anderson.